ietf-wg-asdf/SDF/sdf.md

 (3) note that the quality `unit` was called `units` in SDF 1.0.

-(4) these qualities are not fully defined in SDF 1.1; they are reserved for SDF 1.next.
+(4) these qualities were included in SDF 1.0, but were not fully
+    defined; they are not included in SDF 1.1.
+In 1.next, they will be replaced by qualities to express scaling that are more aligned with the processes that combine ecosystem and instance specific information with an SDF model.

 ### sdfType

 SDF defines a number of basic types beyond those provided by JSON or
 {{-jso}}.
 These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by SDF.

 To aid interworking with {{-jso}} implementations, it is RECOMMENDED that `sdfType` is always used in conjunction with the `type` quality